Fernando Ghia: Agent and producer

-Ghia appeared as an actor in the 1958 film La Gerusalemme liberata.
-He had a stint working as an agent for the William Morris Agency, and was taught to speak English by Albert Finney.
 In 1972 he read an article about the Jesuit order and political trouble in South America in Time magazine which generated a lifelong interest in it and formed the basis of several of the films he produced, including The Mission and the Anglo-Italian series Nostromo.
+He also produced Lady Caroline Lamb (1972), the only film directed by Robert Bolt.
 He spent over a decade in Hollywood, returning to his native Italy in the late 1980s and establishing Pixit Productions in Rome.
-In the 1990s Ghia married actress Gaia De Laurentiis, 35 years his junior; they had a son, Sebastian, in 1996.
-At his funeral in June 2005, Ennio Morricone's stirring theme for The Mission was reportedly played.